cigregret/lmop/content/Lost Mines of Phandelver/Rumor Mill/Rumors From the Land.md

 It is also said that her quick wit, swordsmanship skills, and general skullduggery are derived from a childhood at sea, as when she does talk her accent is notably [[Moonshae Isles|Moonshae]].
 A series of rumors depicting her as a child stowaway taken into a pirate crew circulate the [[Sword Coast]], and would explain her lack of official records.

+### Lord's Alliance
+It is rumored that the **Alliance** sends select members from its ranks out on clandestine missions with morally questionable goals and intentions.
+This rumor sits at a stark contrast to the organization's purpose of original creation, being to oppose the [[Zhentarim|Black Network]] who are openly known to do such things.
+Even to this day, the [[Zhentarim|Black Network]]'s usage of spies and assassins are openly criticized by many in the **Lord's Alliance**.

+These rumors go so far as to link the recent passing of [[Open Lord Garakh Silverhand]], the founder of the **Lord's Alliance**, to an accident that occured while she undertook one of these missions.
+It doesn't help that her personal appointment for Lioncrown was none other than [[Sildar Hallwinter]], who is rumored to have an entirely different personality underneath his empathy.

+Regardless, none of these clandestine missions have been publicized thus little weight can be given to the rumors.